joaquinmenendez/Cloud_Computing_Project_3/README.md

  Also, we can see that now we have new files in our output bucket.
  ![]()

- You can create a cluster manually using the GUI<br>
+ You can create a cluster manually using the GUI.
+We need to go to Datapoc/clusters and click on 'Create a new cluster'<br>
  ![Create](https://user-images.githubusercontent.com/43391630/78735282-6510d780-7918-11ea-9800-b69b82b82d2a.png)

- You can submit a job to aclaster manually using the GUI<br>

- To do so, set the following configuration:
+ You can submit a job to aclaster manually using the GUI<br> To do so, set the following configuration:
   ![Configuration](https://user-images.githubusercontent.com/43391630/78744927-d6f51b00-7930-11ea-8aab-e496fbc46b5f.png)